hadret/ansible-role-containers/README.md

 Dependencies
 ------------

-The following roles are not a hard dependencies, hence it's not mentioned in the [meta/main.yml](meta/main.yml) file.
+The following roles are not a hard dependencies, hence they are not mentioned in the [meta/main.yml](meta/main.yml) file.
 Reason for that geerlingguy.docker and geerlingguy.pip is to just ensure that the Docker daemon and Docker Python SDK is present (as both of these are hard dependencies).

 - [geerlingguy.pip](https://github.com/geerlingguy/ansible-role-pip)
 - [geerlingguy.docker](https://github.com/geerlingguy/ansible-role-docker)